 Making your invoice process professional is something an intelligent person should consider when trying to build a business.
 The invoice number, also called “reference number” or “invoice ID,” is a unique number consistently assigned to each invoice.
 It’s a code consisting of numbers or letters (or a combination of them).

 Assigning invoice numbers is not that straightforward, especially if you have many clients.
 There are several means of generating invoice numbers; you can choose any of the existing numbering methods that seem the most suited to your small business.

-4 Primary Methods To Generate an Invoice Number
+Four Primary Methods for Generating an Invoice Number with Examples

 There is no universal invoice numbering suitable for every vendor.
 That means that the final decision on which method to use is entirely up to you.
 Make your choice depending on what seems the most convenient and profitable method for your business.
 There are four standard numbering formats that are used worldwide.
 Let’s learn more about each of them.

 A generated invoice number of this format would look like this: 001, 002, 003, etc. It’s highly recommended to use 3 or 4 digits (like in our example, it’s 001 instead of 1).
 This way, you will avoid future confusion as the number of your clients grows and your business continues to expand.
 Sequential numbering implies that with every newly issued invoice, you create a unique number for it, going up the invoice number by one.
 You can start the invoice number with a few zeros (the most widespread approach is to use nine zeros), followed by the actual number of the invoice.

 When using invoicing software, like the service by Finom, the system will automatically assign invoice numbers to the bills with every new transaction.
 When you try to enter a previously recorded number, the service won’t allow you to do so.

 Chronological Method of Invoice Numbering